5 Innovative Holiday Marketing Campaigns of 2023

 2. Air Canada‘s Traditional Holiday Drive with a CGI Technology Twist

-Here’s a story.
-Two button-cute nutcracker bears who, after a year of being tucked away together, find themselves on separate sides of the tree.
-Distraught at the thought of spending the holidays apart, a series of heroic efforts to reconnect include zip-lining along a string of lights and collapsing a gingerbread house.
+Here’s a story: Two button-cute nutcracker bears find themselves on separate sides of the tree after a year of being tucked away together.
+Distraught at the thought of spending the holidays apart, they make a series of heroic efforts to reconnect, including zip-lining along a string of lights and collapsing a gingerbread house.

-Now, with a little help from Air Canada, in a dramatic and final leap of faith, the tiny wooden bears reunite with a heartwarming embrace.
+Now, with a little help from Air Canada, the tiny wooden bears reunite with a heartwarming embrace in a dramatic and final leap of faith.

-As an initiative to reunite customers with their families, Air Canada incorporated CGI technology into their video marketing strategy to deliver exceptional user experience for their customers who onboarded their flights.
+As an initiative to reunite customers with their families, Air Canada incorporated CGI technology into its video marketing strategy to deliver an exceptional user experience for customers who onboarded its flights.

 Developed with FCB handling strategy and creative; animation by Hornet; audio by Cult Nation & OSO.